vitiral/novault/README.md

 that information could leak.

 Advantages to NoVault over other password managers:
+- Nobody except for *you* knows your password.
+It is not stored in any database and cannot be leaked.
+- Each website get's its *own individual salted password*.
+So even if that password is compromised it *will not compromise your master password*.
 - Uses Argon2 for hashing, which is the winner of the [2015 Password Hashing Competition][2]
 - Simple: completely open source and less than 1000 lines of code